20 Great Locations To Stay

 5) Lochgoilhead, Argyll Forest

 Beautifully tucked away at the head of Loch GoilLochgoilhead has a good holiday atmosphere thanks to the Drimsynie Estate Holiday Village.
-Hire a boat from Loch Goil Cruisers, or call in at their excellent new Boat Shed Cafe.
+Hire a boat from Loch Goil Cruisers, or call in at the Boat Shed Cafe.
 Visit Cormonachan Woodlands to see beautiful red squirrels from a hide.
-At the end of the road, you’ll find Carrick Castle where you can venture on by foot to Ardentinny.
+At the end of the road, you’ll find Carrick Castle where you can venture on foot to Ardentinny.

-Heading away from Loch Goil, take time to visit the Lauder Memorial at Invernoaden.
+Heading away from Loch Goil, visit the Lauder Memorial at Invernoaden.
 Further on towards Dunoon is Benmore Botanical Garden and Puck’s Glen.

 Lochgoilhead